 - Account Takeover: This type of fraud occurs when miscreants can get hold of your personal information and use it to change your billing address.
-They then report the credit card stolen or lost and obtain a new one to make fraudulent purchases with it.
+They then report the credit card stolen or lost and obtain a new one to make fraudulent purchases.

 Identifying Credit Card Fraud

 You must identify credit card frauds and nip the problem in the bud before it gets out of hand.
 Fortunately, some signs can help you identify these frauds.
-If you notice any of the following you may have fallen victim to a credit card fraud:
+If you notice any of the following, you may have fallen victim to credit card fraud:

 - Unfamiliar transactions on your credit card bill statement